We work to minimise our impact on the local and environment and encourage our guests to do the same.

 To follow these principles, we work hard to minimise our impact on the local environment.
 For example, rain water is collected from buildings and used where fresh water isn’t necessary.
 Water and electricity usage is metered across the site and monitored to enable us to quickly flag up and fix any leaks or other problems causing unnecessary wastage.
 Recycling bins are used for waste and recycled paper is used in the office.

 Landscape work done on site is always done with local wildlife in mind.
 Trees and hedges are only cut at the times of year least likely to disturb wildlife, and a strip at the bottom of the hedgerows are always left untouched to protect vulnerable habitats.
 Areas of grass are allowed to grow free with no interference and locally sourced native plant species are planted, all to encourage the growth of natural wildlife.

-In 2016, we have focused on bumblebees and other pollinators in our planting strategy.
+In 2016, we focused on bumblebees and other pollinators in our planting strategy.
 With a range of native plants brought in, Moss Wood can now cater for this vital part of the ecosystem from the early to the late season thanks to a natural mix of plants which produce pollen at different times of the year.
 As part of our sustainability work with pollinators, we monitor the bumblebee population on site with monthly bee surveys which are used as part of a national monitoring scheme run by the Bumblebee Conservation Trust.
 We were proud to round off the year as finalists in the 2016 Lancashire Tourism Awards in the Sustainable Tourism category, as well as achieving the Gold award for the David Bellamy Conservation Award Scheme for the 20th consecutive year – with additional recognition for being bee friendly.

 We always welcome input into our drive towards truly sustainable tourism, so please get in touch with any ideas you think we might try out, by emailing firstname.lastname@example.org